|

 Code-39 Bar Code Generation Guide in Java class, J2EE, Jasper Reports, iReport & Eclipse BIRT

-- Generate high quality Code-39 images in JPEG, GIF & PNG formats
+• Generate high-readability Code 39 barcodes in JPEG, GIF & PNG image formats

-- Generate Code-39 in Jasper Reports & iReport
+• Generate Code 39 barcode in Jasper Reports & iReport

 Code 39, the first alpha-numeric symbology to be developed, is still widely used-especially in non-retail environments.
 It is the standard bar code used by the United States Department of Defense, and is also used by the Health Industry Bar Code Council (HIBCC).